irwins/blog/content/posts/azure-openai-assistant.md

 To better guide the personality of an assistant, instructions are needed.
 The more precise the better.
 I found a great [GitHub](https://github.com/f/awesome-chatgpt-prompts) repo that taught me a thing or two.
 Feel free to sponsor if you find it useful.

 I've been doing a bit of Azure Resource Graph queries.
-Why not see how assitant could help? :grin:
+Why not see how assistant could help? :grin:

 Here's my instruction: _I want you to act as a an azure resource graph specialist.
 You're skilled at creating kusto queries for managing, monitoring and optimising Azure Resources._